-RIFT VS. CARDBOARD: A DIFFERENCE?CATEGORY / Video Production TAGS / virtual reality AUTHOR / pointintimestudios DATE / October 26, 2016
+RIFT VS. CARDBOARD: A DIFFERENCE?CATEGORY / Video Production TAGS / google cardboard, oculus rift, Phoenix Video Production, virtual reality AUTHOR / pointintimestudios DATE / October 26, 2016

-Since virtual reality (VR) has hit the market, many different devices have come out that let consumers experience the world of VR.
-Let’s compare two of the most popular VR sets, Google Cardboard and Oculus Rift.
+Since virtual reality hit the market, many different devices have been released letting consumers experience the world of VR.
+Let’s compare two of the most popular lower and higher-end VR headsets, the Google Cardboard and the Oculus Rift.

 Cardboard is compatible with virtually every smartphone.
 You just have to make sure that you get the right size to fit your phone.
 You can use many phone games and apps, including Google Earth and YouTube with Cardboard.
 It can also be used with apps developed for other VR smartphone-compatible headsets.